Preparing Questions for a Qualitative Research Interview

 Do Background Research on the Interviewee

-A little research on the history and experiences of the person you’re going to interview can go a long way in helping you frame the right questions and predicting the answers you’d get.
+A little research on the background and experiences of the person you’re going to interview can go a long way in helping you frame the right questions and guide the interview.
 Look up the person on Google, check where they’ve lived and worked, find out about their interests and activities, books they may have written, etc.

 Leave Room for a General Question in the End

-The last question should allow the interviewee to share any thoughts or opinions that they might want to share, such as “Thank you for all that valuable information, is there anything else you’d like to add before we end?”
+The last question should allow the interviewee to share any thoughts or opinions that they feel the need to talk about, such as “Thank you for all that valuable information, is there anything else you’d like to add before we end?”